toadslop/rust-fullstack-demo/README.md

 This will allow us to build and run several docker containers simultaneously.
 Instructions can be found [here](https://docs.docker.com/compose/install/).

 Once everything is up and running, visit [http://localhost:8000] to view the app.

+Note that docker-compose will start the app in production mode.

 ## Running Outside Docker

 ### Database Installation
 This app requires a Postgres 14 database.
-Follow the steps in the article below which matches your operating system.

 Downloads for the various operating systems can be found [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)